mabdolalizadeh/AI-Toturials/README.md

 # ABOUT
 ---

-> some note for working with AIs.
+> some note for working with AI.

 - [Libraries](#libraries)
 <br>